AMLab-Amsterdam/AMLab-Amsterdam.github.io/INSTALL.md

 This will start a webserver that allows you to view the website by accessing `http://127.0.0.1:4000` in your browser.

-# Adding Your Personal Information to the Webiste
+# Adding Your Personal Information

 ...
 Please write these instructions ...